 - BTAS also had an actual Christmas special, in which the Joker escapes from Arkham and kidnaps Commissioner Gordon, Summer Gleason, and Harvey Bullock as bait to lure Batman in and force him to open a booby-trapped "present"... that hits him in the face with a pie.

 - Danny Phantom features an all-round Christmas Spectacular as Danny teams up with his enemies to fight someone who is trying to spoil the event.
 Unusually for a children's show, Danny loathes Christmas, but with good reason.

 - In an episode of ReBoot, Big Bad Megabyte goes to great lengths to infiltrate Enzo's birthday party, with no more heinous goal than to play electric guitar, put on a rocking show (including a duet with Bob), and leave.

 - Kim Possible: Ron tries to take on Drakken by himself so Kim can have a nice Christmas with her family.
 Ron and Drakken bond over an old TV show, whose theme they sing together.
 The story ends with a truce for holiday celebration.
-Now, Kim Possible isn't exactly dark and edgy to begin with, but they were shooting for more Lighter and Softer than usual.
+Now, Kim Possible isn't exactly dark and edgy to begin with, but this episode is considerably Lighter and Softer than usual.

 - During World War I, a Christmas truce broke out, though only on the western front.
 A Christmas tree was erected in the middle of the battlefield and the Entente and Central Powers forces gathered together to sing Christmas carols.
 There was music, dancing, hot drinks, and a few friendly games of soccer shared.
 For one day there were no soldiers, just young men celebrating Christmas.
 However, the soldiers were under orders to shoot enemy soldiers who tried starting this, and not everyone disobeyed.
 Even in places where this did happen, some people took the opportunity of taking a closer look at enemy trenches then they usually could.